 - Final Score: Your final score ranges from 200 to 600.

-Overall, this new system is designed to maintain scoring consistency across Skills Evaluation Frameworks, increase the precision of measuring candidate skills, and improve fairness of evaluation results.
+Overall, this new system is designed to maintain scoring consistency across Skills Evaluation Frameworks, increase the precision of measuring test-taker skills, and improve fairness of evaluation results.
 We look forward to your next evaluation!